AbhiramKothagundu/TinyForge/README.md

 Every time a short URL is accessed, we increment the **click counter** in Redis.
 Instead of hitting the database for each request, we store **click counts in Redis** and periodically sync them to PostgreSQL.

-✅ **Fast retrieval** – Avoids database hits for frequently accessed URLs.
-✅ **Efficient tracking** – Keeps an up-to-date count of visits in memory.

 ```js
 // Increment click count in Redis
 async function incrementClickCount(shortUrl) {